matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 However, it also requires that the current protocol is either "http:" or "https:" and will not work on a "file:" url.

 See also issue [#514](https://github.com/blueimp/jQuery-File-Upload/issues/514) as well as pull requests [#722](https://github.com/blueimp/jQuery-File-Upload/pull/772) and [#833](https://github.com/blueimp/jQuery-File-Upload/pull/833).

+## Why can't I print the files index in the template for loop?
+Please see the comments for [Issue #893](https://github.com/blueimp/jQuery-File-Upload/issues/893).